 - Dust the Ceiling: Yes, I said dust the ceiling.
-I, unfortunately, have popcorn ceilings throughout my house, and they tend to collect dust.
-I take my broom, and brush it across the ceilings throughout the whole house.
+Unfortunately, I have popcorn ceilings throughout my house, and they tend to collect dust.
+I take my broom and brush it across the ceilings throughout the whole house.
 Yes, some of the popcorn ceiling bits fall off, but since I want to get rid of it anyway, I could really care less.
-This gets rid of the dust, and the cobwebs that collect there.
+This gets rid of the dust and the cobwebs that collect there.

 - Clean Floors: Yes, we all mop our floors regularly.
 That is not what I am talking about here.
-Wipe baseboards, if you didn't do this when you wiped down the walls.
+Wipe baseboards if you didn't do this when you wiped down the walls.
 Scrub the floors by hand.
 If you have wood floors, be sure to have a drying towel handy, as well.
 Use an appropriate cleaner for your flooring material.
-Clean grout, if you have tile.
-Vinegar and baking soda is great for cleaning grout.
+Clean grout if you have tile.
+Vinegar and baking soda are great for cleaning grout.
 Reseal your grout after you clean it.

 Tackle each bathroom individually, or do them simultaneously.
 It's up to you.
 I tend to work on each one separately.
-I clean one one day, and the other the next.
+I spend one day cleaning each one.
 Address the clutter, first and foremost!
 Throw out makeup that is past its prime, toss expired medications, etc.